comit-network/RFCs/RFC-003-SWAP-Basic.md

 ### 2. Bob deploys beta-HTLC

-When Bob sees that the alpha-HTLC is deployed on alpha he decides whether to deploy the beta-HTLC or abort the swap.
+When Bob sees that the alpha-HTLC is deployed on alpha-ledger he decides whether to deploy the beta-HTLC or abort the swap.
 He MUST make his decision early enough such that he will be able to deploy the beta-HTLC before `beta_expiry`.

-If he decides to continue with the swap, he deploys beta-HTLC to beta with the following parameters determined in the setup phase:
+If he decides to continue with the swap, he deploys beta-HTLC to beta-ledger  with the following parameters determined in the setup phase:

 - asset: `beta_asset`
 - redeem_identity: `beta_redeem_identity`